confluentinc/examples/README.md

 ## Where to start

-The best demo to start with is [cp-demo](https://github.com/confluentinc/cp-demo) because it comes with the most extensive documentation and playbook that spins up a Kafka streaming ETL using KSQL for stream processing.
-It is also a great configuration reference for Confluent Platform.
+The best demo to start with is [cp-demo](https://github.com/confluentinc/cp-demo), which spins up a Kafka streaming ETL using KSQL for stream processing. cp-demo also comes with a playbook and video series, and is a great configuration reference for Confluent Platform.

 ## Full list